kyoheiu/felix/README.md

 - open files in the current directory as fast as you can
 - configurate easily
-- do what you want to in daily use
+- do what you want in daily use

 And with `fm`, you can: